hiveot/hub.capnp/pkg/launcher/README.md

 ## Roadmap

-1. Add watchdog
-2. Add service resource usage monitoring
+1. Set logging output to log files for each service
+2. Support service autostart on startup.
+Use launcher.yaml config file.
+3. Auto restart service if exit with error
+4. Restart service if resources (CPU, Memory) exceed configured thresholds
+5. Send event when services are started and stopped
-3. Send notifications when resource usage exceeds limits
+6. Send event when resource usage exceeds limits

 ## Summary